CitizenScienceCenter/presentations/PITCHME.md

 * I am not sure of the definition!
   * Take it away, Mike!

+---

 **WARNING!
-Opinions!** - When Citizen Science is quite an unknown term, is adding words to it beneficial for citizens?
-It looks great in a paper but I feel that citizens should not need to know the difference between **our** citizen science versus **vanilla** citizen science...
+Opinions!** - Citizen Science only entered the English language in 2014, adding words to it in a non Native English country could alienate the citizens further.
+Perhaps define what **we** mean by Citizen Science and use the `research` term only in publications?

 ---

 ### Why we (CCCS) aren't doing it?

 * **1** Project from UZH, **0.5** from ETH
+* We are not focussing on visibility in Zurich
-* Visibility in Zurich is more important than internation or even international visibility
+    * Rather on national or international visibility

 ---

 * I feel that (and I may be wrong about some of these things):
   * there is limited active recruitment or advertising within either university
-    * See previous point about collecting running projects
+    * See previous point about collecting running projects as a directory
-  * we are collaborating with U of Geneva that is not in our strategy
+  * we are collaborating with U of Geneva, even though it is not in our strategy
+    * little/no help from their side (all commits come from Chris and Marcel)
+        * > 10 hours spent supporting projects outside of the Center by Chris in 2019
-    * But takes most of our time and resources
+    * This collaboration takes most of our time and resources and defines our goals/deadlines
+        * i.e. snake challenge
     * These should be used solely for ETH and UZH projects from **now** on

 ---